AdvaniaSE/PowerShellFundamentals/03. Commands and Methods/Detailed.md

 ---

-- Open this file using notepad (or your favourite text editor)
+- Open this file using notepad (or your favorite text editor)

 ```PowerShell
 # First go to the folder where you have the lab files downloaded